maniospas/Blombly/docs/basics/builtins.md

 Control flow alters which code segments are executed next.
 Blombly offers similar options to most programming languages in terms of conditional branching, loops, deffering execution for later, method calling, and error handling.
 The first three of those are described here, whereas method calling is described [seperately](blocks.md) because it offers more options than other languages.
-Error handling also has its own dedicated page [here](../advanced/signals.md), though below give a first taste of the `try` keyword's dynamic usage in other cases.
+Error handling and early returns with `try` are described below.

 Conditionals take the form `if(@condition){@accept}else{@reject}` where `@` denotes code segments (by the way, this is the macro declaration notation).
 The condition must yield a boolean and makes the respective branch execute, where the `else` branch is optional.